-This has lead the emergence of a range of libraries attempting to do HTML sanitization, including PHP Input Filter, HTML_Safe, kses, htmLawed, Safe HTML Checker, HTML Purifier.
+This has lead the emergence of a range of libraries attempting to do HTML sanitization, including PHP Input Filter, HTML\Safe, kses, htmLawed, Safe HTML Checker, HTML Purifier.
 Among these, the last one, HTML Purifier (http://htmlpurifier.org) is believed to be most robust, so we choose it as a comparison point for our experiments.
-Note that HTML Purifier is a tree-based rewriter written in PHP, which uses the HTMLTidy library to parse the input.